dvernooy/ErgWare/README.md

 - then flash program binary (nil.hex)

 #### v0.4 ####
-- code to work w/ Arduino UNO rev 13
+- code to work w/ Arduino UNO rev3
 - same as v0.3 except assumes 16MHz external clock (& Atmega328)
 - use 3.3V from arduino on LCD_Vcc
 - first flash the binary (main.hex) to add the font table in eeprom